-This includes and is not limited to; a period of up to one hour, after the covers are fitted following a qualifying session or a sprint session according to Article 40.6, and after the covers are removed before the scheduled start of the formation lap for the race according to Article 40.8, and immediately after the race.
+- a) Check the eligibility of a car or of a Competitor at any time during a Competition. - This includes and is not limited to; a period of up to one hour, after the covers are fitted following a sprint qualifying or qualifying session according to Article 40.6, and after the covers are removed before the scheduled start of the formation lap for the sprint according to Article 40.7 or the race according to Article 40.8, and immediately after the race. - b) Require a car to be dismantled by the Competitor to make sure that the conditions of eligibility or conformity are fully satisfied. - c) Require a Competitor to pay the reasonable expenses which exercise of the powers mentioned in this Article may entail. - d) Require a Competitor to supply them with such parts or samples as they may deem necessary.

-- b) Require a car to be dismantled by the Competitor to make sure that the conditions of eligibility or conformity are fully satisfied. - c) Require a Competitor to pay the reasonable expenses which exercise of the powers mentioned in this Article may entail. - d) Require a Competitor to supply them with such parts or samples as they may deem necessary. - 31.6 The Race Director or the clerk of the course may require that any car involved in an accident be stopped and checked. - 31.7 Checks and scrutineering shall be carried out by duly appointed officials who shall also be responsible for the operation of the parc fermé and who alone are authorised to give instructions to the Competitors. - 31.8 The stewards will publish the findings of the scrutineers each time cars are checked during the Competition.
+- 31.6 The Race Director or the clerk of the course may require that any car involved in an accident be stopped and checked. - 31.7 Checks and scrutineering shall be carried out by duly appointed officials who shall also be responsible for the operation of the parc fermé and who alone are authorised to give instructions to the Competitors. - 31.8 The stewards will publish the findings of the scrutineers each time cars are checked during the Competition.
 These results will not include any specific figure except when a car is found to be in breach of the Technical Regulations.